 In turn, their improved performance will help us make an impact on the fields, professions, and industries we serve—and their repeat business will help our learning businesses survive and thrive.
 Metalearning enables a virtuous circle where learner and learning business co-exist in a mutually beneficial and enriching relationship.

-Read on for how you can leverage metalearning principles, or you can download a PDF by clicking the button below.
+Read on for how you can leverage metalearning principles, or you can download a PDF by submitting the form below.

 The Role of Set and Setting

 To help your learning business understand and leverage metalearning, we’ll look at twelve principles of metalearning, divided into two categories:

 The expectations and orientation learners bring to a learning experience

 The twelve metalearning principles we’ll cover in this resource are neither serial nor entirely discrete—in practice, the principles often intertwine and overlap, and the more principles your learning business can encourage and tap, the greater your chance to influence learning.

 Set deals with principles that determine and influence the expectations and orientation learners bring to learning experiences.
 Six key principles of metalearning fall under that umbrella:

 Mindset: A Growth Mindset Sets the Stage for Learning

 Mindset is the frame of mind and perspective we bring to anything we do or experience in life—on the job, at home, professionally, socially, and intellectually.
 Consider the following: